ronnyerrmann/HiFLEx/README.md

 For information on how to use the software please check the Manual: [HiFLEx_UserManual.pdf](https://github.com/ronnyerrmann/HiFLEx/blob/master/HiFLEx_UserManual.pdf).

 If you publish data using the barycentric correction, please cite (https://github.com/shbhuk/barycorrpy#citation).
+If you use the deepCR cosmic ray removal please cite (https://github.com/profjsb/deepCR).
 If you publish radial velocities using [TERRA](https://ui.adsabs.harvard.edu/abs/2012ApJS..200...15A), [SERVAL](http://ui.adsabs.harvard.edu/abs/2017A&A...609A..12Z), or [CERES](https://ui.adsabs.harvard.edu/abs/2017PASP..129c4002B), please cite the packages (paper behind the links).

 ## Recent changes
+* Cosmic ray removal using deepCR available
 * Python 3 ready (Pipeline will also keep working under Python 2)
 * Blaze correction with a fitted function (polynomial of user defined order)
 * Extra logging information for wavelength solution and drift of the wavelength solution